Urban Deer Hunting Program

 Every year the Urban Deer Hunting Program looks for experienced bow hunters to assist in continuing the success of the program.
 To participate in the Urban Deer Hunting Program, interested hunters are required

 to attend an orientation prior to the start of deer hunting season.
-At the orientation, members from the Gahanna Police Department
+At the orientation, members from the Gahanna Division of Police

 , the Gahanna Department of Parks & Recreation